rarisenpai/ai-memory-sdk/docs/tutorial.md

 - Python 3.8+ or Node.js 18+

 Key Concepts
-- Context: the unit we learn for.
-One context maps to one Letta agent (e.g., user_sarah, project_alpha).
-All blocks and messages under a context are co‑learned by the same agent.
+- Subject: the unit we learn for.
+One subject maps to one Letta agent (e.g., user_sarah, project_alpha).
+All blocks and messages under a subject are co‑learned by the same agent.
-- Blocks: named pieces of context attached to the agent (e.g., human, summary, preferences).
+- Blocks: named pieces of subject state attached to the agent (e.g., human, summary, preferences).
 - Messages: conversation turns that the learner processes to update blocks.
 - Tagging: agents and passages created by this SDK are tagged with ai-memory-sdk for discoverability.
 Default search uses this tag + role filters.

 Naming Conventions
-- Use letters, numbers, underscores, or dashes for context ids, block labels, and tags.
+- Use letters, numbers, underscores, or dashes for subject ids, block labels, and tags.
 - Avoid characters like ':' in names to prevent API validation errors.

 Python Setup